Improving instrumental variable estimators with post-stratification: Post-stratification

-We can estimate $\widehat{\textrm{var}}(\widehat{\ITT}_{g})$ if there are at least two units assigned to treatment and two units assigned to control in stratum $g$.
-If not, blocked variance estimators for blocks with only a single treated or control unit may be employed \citep{pashley2021insights}.
+For each stratum $g$, we can estimate $\widehat{\textrm{var}}(\widehat{\ITT}_{g})$ if there are at least two units assigned to treatment and two units assigned to control.
+If not, blocked variance estimators for blocks with only a single treated or control unit would need to be employed \citep{pashley2021insights}.